juseljuk/watsonx-orchestrate-workshop/part5-guidelines-guardrails/README.md

 ### What Are Guardrails?

-Guardrails are automated safety mechanisms that:<br>
+Guardrails are automated safety mechanisms that:

-- Filter inappropriate content<br>
+- Filter inappropriate content
-- Detect and block harmful requests<br>
+- Detect and block harmful requests
-- Validate inputs and outputs<br>
+- Validate inputs and outputs
-- Enforce compliance rules<br>
+- Enforce compliance rules
 - Monitor for policy violations

 ### Types of Guardrails